dwallet-labs/dwallet-network/nre/docker/README.md

-# Run Sui Node using Docker Compose
+# Run Pera Node using Docker Compose

 Tested using:
 - ubuntu 20.04 (linux/amd64) on bare metal